Happy New Year! This Year Reduce Nose Pokes and Pearls

 Let's dive into water from a low perch.
 We are cushioned by upward lift.
 As you penetrate water in a dive, your body pushes the water out of your path.
 Water pressure against your body is hydrodynamic force.
 Your energy is transferred to water in the form of waves.
 You generate waves, slowing and descending deeper until your energy or speed dissipates.
 Descent into liquid is only possible, if the medium has time to move out of your way.
 Should you fall into water from a ledge several hundred feet high, you will hit water carrying great speed.
 Water cannot move out of your way in time to allow penetration.
 You will momentarily stop on the surface, blocked by water until you decelerate.
 Water cannot absorb your impact, your body must take the crushing blow.
 Depending on how you land, you may sustain injuries.

 A diving surfboard with high nose rocker has similar features to a diver with his head held up.
 The extended head is an appendage exposed to impact.
 High nose rocker bend is also an appendage.
 The underside of this appendage is flat in most surfboards.
 When a surfboard hits water on the flat underside, it generates resistance or lift.
-The surfboard may dive under water after losing speed.
+The surfboard may dive underwater after losing speed.
 The initial impact on the flat nose underside stops the surfboard and pitches the rider.
-As the diver's flat face absorbed impact, the flat surfboard underside does the same.
+As the diver's flat face absorbed the impact, the flat surfboard underside does the same.
 Water does not move, both diver and surfboard momentarily pause on the surface.
 They submerge after the appendage generates drag causing enough deceleration so water moves out of their path.
 Drag twists the diver's neck and abruptly pushes the surfboard backward.
 This drag is hydrodynamic resistance.

 Surfers can recover from a shallow dive.
-Moderate rocker will keep a surfboard moving in a nose poke.
+Moderate nose rocker will allow a surfboard to move in a nose poke.
 If high rocker is preferred, the bow should not be flat.
 Flat bows push water forward before it moves aside, taking valuable time.
 Vee or round bow will push water aside, out of the rider's path to perpetuate momentum.
 Water cannot be penetrated by speeding flat objects.
 Speed generates resistance, requiring more time for water to move.
 A speeding flat bottom surfboard stops when water cannot move out of its path in the given time interval.
 This is the same force or lift that allows a surfer to plane on a wave.
 When the force is applied to the aft half of the surfboard, the surfer planes.
 When the force is abruptly applied to the forward half of a diving surfboard, the surfer is catapulted.

-It is not possible to avoid a nose poke, eventually everyone does one.
+It is not possible to avoid a nose poke, eventually, everyone does one.
 It is not possible to recover from all.
 The underside of a surfboard is usually flat end to end.
 Flatness in the nose underside or bow, does not work well when impacting water at high speeds or through chop.
-In such conditions, a round or vee bow will move water out of the surfers path, he may ride farther, possibly out of harms way.
+In such conditions, a round or vee bow will move water out of the surfer's path, he may ride farther, possibly out of harm's way.
 The following video of Greg Noll, on a round belly surfboard from our past, demonstrates this.